clubzip/Teacher-s-day/README.md

 ## What to do

-**Just type ***“(A thank-you note what you want) <3<3<3<3<3<3<3<3”*** In the chat window.**
+**Don’t forget that this is just a voluntary campaign.
+Nobody will blame you even if you don’t take part in this campaign.**

-Additionally, if you’re interested, **how about setting your profile image with attached image?** The red carnation is symbolic present of expressing respect in Korea.
-(Is it the same in your country?) **You can download the file from above list.**
+**1. Change profile image with attached file(Profile image.png) on above list.

+The red carnation is symbolic present of expressing respect in Korea.
+(Is it the same in your country?)

-## How to change profile image
- For BB collaborate, you can set your profile in course room.
-Click setting button at the bottom right of screen.
-Then you can find the profile setting.
-For zoom, you can check the setting button at the top right of chatting room.
-Then you can find the profile setting and you can change your profile image by clicking your original profile image.
+**2. Just type *“(A thank-you note what you want) <3<3<3<3<3<3<3<3”* In the chat window.**

+Don't be shy!
+I have already proposed this to Korean students’ community, and most of them seems positive about this.
+Thus, you won’t be alone! :)

 **To make more students know this campaign, I need your help.
 Please share this page's URL with your friend!**

-I have already proposed this to Korean students’ community, and most of them seems positive about this.
-Thus, you won’t be alone!
-(However, don’t forget that this is just a voluntary campaign.
-Nobody will blame you even if you don’t take part in this campaign.)
+## How to change profile image
+**- BB collaborate**

+ 1) Enter to course room

+ 2) Click 'Open collaborate panel' at the bottom right of screen.

+ 3) Click setting button.

+ 4) Click your profile image next to your name.

+**- Zoom**

+1) Click 'Settings' button at the top right in home page.

+2) Click 'Profile' on the left menu.

+3) Click rounded squre profile image

+## Thank you and Cheer up!

 I think most of you may be getting suffered with the online lectures even more than the Korean students, because of the time difference.
 All I can say is cheer up..
 I hope this campaign make your online lectures more enjoyable.